-Percentages such as a 10% chance of having more tropical cyclones than average (90% chance of having fewer) mean that for every ten years with similar climate patterns to those currently observed, one year would be expected to have an above-average number of tropical cyclones and nine years would be expected to have a below-average number of tropical cyclones.
+Percentages such as a 60% chance of having more tropical cyclones than average (or a 40% chance of having fewer) mean that for every ten years with similar climate patterns to those currently observed, six years would be expected to have an above-average number of tropical cyclones and four years would be expected to have a below-average number.

-On average, eleven tropical cyclones occur over the Australian region each season, with four making landfall.
-Seasons during El Niño typically have less tropical cyclones than average, while more occur during La Niña.
-As always, it is essential that all stakeholders and local communities prepare for the cyclone season.
+During El Niño events, there are typically less tropical cyclones than average, while more tend to occur during La Niña events.
+As always, it is essential that all local communities prepare for the cyclone season regardless of the outlook.